MuhammadrezaBiglari/Factor-maker/README.md

 # Factor-maker
-this repo is made to make Factors free for all
+This repo is made to make factors free for all
+This is made with Qt5.9